hannahjordanUM/cloud_computing_app_2_terraform/README.md

 }
 for request body.
 The response should have a status code of 200 and body = Success.
 Go to table, the item you added before should be deleted.

+- Enable CORS: I'm not sure why it doesn't work, but you have to enable cors once the resources are set. to do so: select /add, under actions click enable CORS, select the blue button.
+Do the same for /delete and any other resources you've made.
+Then you can deploy.

 - Deploy API: under actions select Deploy API: select new stage as deployment, name it dev and press deploy
 - copy the invoke URL

 Input the invoke URL into your Javascript fetch() calls, for the example on HannahsBranch, index.html is calling the /add resource, so just paste your api url and add the /add to the end. https://..../dev/add --> just added /add.
 It should work on both amplify and on your local machine.